topics Announcements Apply Now: North Texas Advancing School Safety and Student Wellness Learning Community

 Our Solution

-Join the Meadows Mental Health Policy Institute for a 12-month, premier learning experience to build a district’s capacity to support its students and staff through expert-led workshops, curated evidence-based practices and tools, and intentional collaboration with school districts and community partners across North Texas.
-This opportunity is provided free of cost to all participating districts thanks to the generous support of our partner, Texas Health Resources (THR).
+Join the Meadows Mental Health Policy Institute for a 11-month, premier learning experience that effectively equips school districts with evidence-based tools and strategies to reduce exclusionary discipline.
+This opportunity is provided free of cost to all participating districts thanks to the generous support of our philanthropic partners.

 Who Should Apply